mramitkb/40-Days-of-JavaScript/Day-11/README.md

 - 3) The object is automatically cloned
 - 4) None of the Above.
 ### Explanation 5:
-Answer is `(2) The object remains in memory as long as the closure exists.` Because, object is a references by closure so it will remember the value and object won't be cloned for its closure effect.
+Answer: `(2) The object remains in memory as long as the closure exists.`

+Because, object is a references by closure so it will remember the value and object won't be cloned for its closure effect.